oscdev-io/birdplan/docs/protocol-bgp-appendix.md

 The NO_ADVERTISE community 65535:65282 is supported for all peer types.

+# Extended Communities

+Some extended communities are also supported and used.
+Specifically when RPKI has been enabled, the following will be set...

+## Route Origin Validation

+Extended communities used to indicate Route Origin Validation state as per RFC [^rpki_rov].

+### RPKI Valid 0x4300:0x0000

+Prefix has been validated.

+### RPKI Not Found 0x4300:0x0001

+Prefix could not be validated as it was not found.

+### RPKI Invalid 0x4300:0x0002

+Prefix could not be validated as it was not found.

+[^rpki_rov]: Route Origin State Validation extended community. ref [RFC 8097](https://tools.ietf.org/html/rfc8097)

 # Large Communities

 Large communities are in the form of (OWN_ASN, FUNCTION, XXX) and are described below.